Camara Laye

 Camara Laye (January 1, 1928 – February 4, 1980) was a writer from Guinea.
-He was the author of The African Child (L'Enfant noir), a novel based loosely on his own childhood, and The Radiance of the King (Le Regard du roi).
+His most well-known works are The African Child (L'Enfant noir), a novel based loosely on his own childhood, and The Radiance of the King (Le Regard du roi).
 Both novels are among the earliest major works in Francophone African literature.
 Camara Laye later worked for the government of newly independent Guinea, but went into voluntary exile over political issues.

 Early life

 Camara Laye was born in Kouroussa, a town in what was then the colony of French Guinea.
 His family were Malinke (a Mandé-speaking ethnicity), and he was born into a system where he had to follow his forefathers footsteps who traditionally worked as blacksmiths and goldsmiths.
 His mother was from the village of Tindican, and his immediate childhood surroundings were not predominantly influenced by French culture.

 He attended both Quranic and French elementary schools in Kouroussa.
 At the age of 15 he went to Conakry, the colonial capital, to continue his education.
 He attended vocational studies in motor mechanics.
 In 1947, he travelled to Paris to continue studying mechanics.
 There he worked and took further courses in engineering and worked towards the baccalauréat.